-TGA submarine fiber optic cable system is a joint project supported by Telstra, Spark NZ and Vodafone NZ.
-The project cost for the cable system is estimated US$70 million.
+TGA submarine fiber optic cable system is a joint project supported by Telstra, Spark NZ, and Vodafone NZ.
+The project cost for the cable system is estimated at US$70 million.
 The project has been delayed for more than one year.
-It was originally announced in 2013 and the project completion date proposed at the beginning was end of 2014, then shifted the project beginning date to early 2015 but could not materialize.
-The cause of the delay is attributed to the decision taken by one of the partner, Telstra to reduce its investment to the project.
+It was originally announced in 2013 and the project completion date proposed at the beginning was the end of 2014, then shifted the project beginning date to early 2015 but could not materialize.
+The cause of the delay is attributed to the decision taken by one of the partners, Telstra to reduce its investment in the project.

 Telstra came down from their original promise of one-third of the total investment to just around 6 million US dollars, which was estimated to be around 9 percent.
 Other partners had to rethink the investment in the project.
 Telstra’s position delayed the project.
 Simultaneously, Alcatel-Lucent Submarine Networks was contracted to deploy the TGA submarine cable.
 It is estimated that the deployment would be finished by the end of the year.

 TGA Submarine fiber optic cable that will connect New Zealand and Australia is designed to have an operational capacity of 20 terabits per second.
 This capacity will be delivered over two fiber pairs.
 The telcos had originally promised the cable would provide 30 terabit/s capacity but declined to comment on the reduced capacity.